1895 U.S. Open (golf)

 The 1895 U.S. Open was the first U.S. Open, held on Friday, October 4, at Newport Golf Club in Newport, Rhode Island.
 Horace Rawlins won the inaugural event, two strokes ahead of runner-up Willie Dunn.

 Eleven players began the tournament (three withdrew before play began), completing four loops around Newport's nine holes, which measured 2755 yd.
 At the end of the first 18-holes Willie Campbell, Willie Dunn, and James Foulis were tied for the lead with 89, with Horace Rawlins two back at 91.
 Rawlins shot 41 on each of the last two loops of the course to post an 82 and 173 total, two ahead of Dunn and three ahead of Foulis and Canadian Andrew Smith, the lone amateur in the field.
 Rawlins won a winner's share of $150 and a gold medal.

-The U.S. Open was played a day after the U.S. Amateur championship.
+Background

+The event was held as part of the first championship meeting of the United States Golf Association (USGA).
+The U.S. Amateur championship was contested by match-play and was held from October 1st to the 3rd.
+The Open Championship was held the following day.
 The two championships were held on the same course for the next two years, at Shinnecock Hills Golf Club in 1896 and the Chicago Golf Club in 1897.
-The U.S. Open was 36 holes total through 1897, increased to 72 in 1898.

-The golf championships at Newport in 1895 were originally scheduled for September, but were postponed due to the America's Cup yacht races, won by Defender.
+The USGA championships at Newport were originally scheduled for September, but were rearranged to avoid clashing with the America's Cup yacht races, held in early September.

+Course

+The championship was played on the 9-hole course of the Newport Golf Club.